Woodworking Projects – 17 Cool DIY Ideas for Kids and Families

 A welcome sign is another easy DIY project to get younger children more interested in woodworking.
 This beginner project is ideal for anyone that wants an adorable sign to hang by their door.

 All you need is paint, stencils, and one piece of wood.
-Using the stencils, paint the words welcome on the wood, and then prop it up by your door.
+Using the stencils, paint the word “welcome” on the wood, and then hang it up by your door.

-It will give your home a nice, country appeal, and will instantly impress visitors.
+It will give your home a welcoming, warm appeal and will instantly impress visitors.

-If you have a younger child, or a child with ADHD, this project is perfect for their short attention span.
+If you have a younger child or a child with ADHD, this project will accommodate their short attention span.

-Making a shelf is one of the easiest wood working projects you are going to come across.
+Making a shelf is one of the easiest woodworking projects you are going to come across.
 You can do this with a piece of scrap wood for a nice rustic look.
-You can also have a local home supply store cut the wood for you so that all you must do is sand it down and paint it.
+You can also have a local home supply store cut the wood for you so that all you need to do is sand it down and paint it.

 This is an exceptional idea for kids that are a bit too young to work with power tools just yet.
 They can learn to sand and paint from this project, and they’ll be excited to help decorate their room.